zhiming-xu/p1-kernel/docs/ssh-proxy.md

 <!--- Using your CS credentials (not the UVA ones).
 See [wiki page](https://www.cs.virginia.edu/wiki/doku.php?id=compute_resources).
 Contact felixlin@ if you do not have CS credentials.  --->

 These servers are behind the campus firewall.
+If you are off the grounds, you must connect the UVA VPN first.

+**(Jan 2023): The above should be it!
+The following method of SSH jumphost is considered obsoleted.
+It is kept for archival.**

 You need to first SSH to **portal.cs.virginia.edu**, and from there SSH over to the course servers, e.g. labsrv06.
 This is described [here](https://www.cs.virginia.edu/wiki/doku.php?id=linux_ssh_access).

 **WARNING:** portal is managed by the UVA IT.
 You use your existing computing ID & password.
 The course server is managed by cs4414 staff.
 Use the credentials that we share with you.